Royal Rumble (2007): Aftermath

 The shows following the Royal Rumble surrounded The Undertaker's choice of which champion to face at WrestleMania 23.
-The Undertaker appeared on all three brands, and stared down the champions.
+The Undertaker appeared on all three brands and stared down the champions.
 Finally, on the February 5 episode of Raw, The Undertaker chose to face Batista for the World Heavyweight Championship, and hit him with a chokeslam, starting their rivalry.
 The Undertaker won the title at WrestleMania, improving his WrestleMania record to 15-0, and their feud continued until the May 11 episode of SmackDown!, when The Undertaker lost the title to Edge, who cashed in the Money in the Bank, that he won from Mr. Kennedy, earlier that week on Raw.

 After The Undertaker made his choice on February 5, Shawn Michaels, Edge, and Randy Orton all wanted to face Cena for his title at WrestleMania.
-A Triple Threat match was made between the three for the title shot, which Michaels won after pinning Orton.
+A triple threat match was made between the three for the title shot, which Michaels won after pinning Orton.
 Cena successfully retained his title against Michaels at WrestleMania.
 They continued to feud over the title with the addition of Orton and Edge, but Cena remained champion.
 Soon after the Royal Rumble, Umaga and Bobby Lashley joined the feud between Mr. McMahon and Donald Trump in the "Battle of the Billionaires" as their representatives respectively for the Hair vs. Hair match at WrestleMania.

 His Royal Rumble match marked the start of Mr. Kennedy's push to main-event status.
 He went on to face Bobby Lashley for the ECW World Championship at No Way Out, which he won via disqualification, thus failing to win the title.
 Kennedy won the Money in the Bank ladder match at WrestleMania, which gave him a world title shot at any time of his choosing for the year following.
 Kennedy sustained an injury at a house show, however, that would leave him sidelined for five to seven months, and was booked to lose his title shot to Edge on the May 7 episode of Raw.
 Later results showed the injury to be much less severe, but Kennedy had already lost his title shot.
 He returned to mid-card status for the remainder of the year.

-This was the last Royal Rumble ever to be in 4:3 format until January 2008 when it went to high definition.
+This was the final Royal Rumble to be in 4:3 format before all WWE programs switched to high definition in January 2008.